 The purpose of design is communication.
 That’s why content is central to both product design and positive user experience.

 Content strategy is about creating spaces for better language in things people use.
-This means using the audience’s vocabulary, presenting information in a way they expect, that fulfills a need when it arises in a moment.
+This means using the audience’s vocabulary, presenting information in a way they expect, and fulfilling a need when it arises.
 Practically, words are the cheapest, lowest-risk way to design.

 Content strategists use language as a design tool.
 While my output might be wireframes, workshops, or words, I see my work as helping UX team members arrive at a shared understanding–like a productive conversation.
 This can take the form of product vision, user journey, menu labels, or interface copy.